 - 14 years of actual imprisonment is mandatory to grant exercise powers u/s.
 432 or u/s.
 433.

 - The period spent on furlough would not be considered for computation under section 433-A

 Need to Enact S.433-A

-- Before enacting S.433-A prisoner who were convicted with offences having death sentence or serious offences used move scots free by earning remission after undergoing some part of the sentence.
+- Before enacting S.433-A a prisoner who was convicted with offences having death sentence or serious offences used to move scots free by earning remission after undergoing some part of the sentence.

 Application of S.433-A